Text by CLOT Magazine

-Between 28th November 2018 and February 17th, 2019, the PERMM Museum of Contemporary Art welcomes a large scale international project: THE NEW STATE OF THE LIVING, curated by Dmitry Bulatov, an artist and curator whose research is focused on interdisciplinary art media, including visual and robotic art, and art-science.
-At the centre of THE NEW STATE OF THE LIVING will be an exhibition featuring 20 international artists, as well as a three month long educational platform and a scientific conference.
-At the core of this project lies the belief that technological advances ought not to be viewed merely within narrowly specialised experimental realms, but ought to be treated primarily as cultural expressions.
-The project invites visitors to enter the space as ‘unconscious constructs’ entering into a creative union; indeed, the work of many of the artists featured reveals an intuitive response to not only technologies themselves, but to the complex relationships between ‘living’ and ‘non-living’ entities – exploring how technologies shape ‘new imperceptible relationships.’
+At the centre of THE NEW STATE OF THE LIVING will be an exhibition featuring 20 international artists, as well as a three-month-long educational platform and a scientific conference.
+At the core of this project lies the belief that technological advances ought not to be viewed merely within narrowly specialised experimental realms but should be treated primarily as cultural expressions.

 Others featured include Slovenian-born artist Saša Spačal, who describes herself as ‘post-media’; rather than fitting into moulds of either old or new mediums, her art uses technological ecosystems that relate to human beings and their sensorial capabilities.
-Particularly notable is her project Myconnect, an ‘interspecies connector’ designed to help humans to transgress their own species and connect with another at a perceptive and physiological level.
+Particularly notable is her project Myconnect, an ‘interspecies connector’ designed to help humans to transgress their own species and connect with one another at a perceptive and physiological level.

-Also exhibiting is the team Cod.Act – the name for duo André and Michel Décoster, one of the most renowned collaborations currently working in new media and kinetic art.
-Their performances and complex, interactive installations include the piece Nyloïd, which was exhibited at Sónar festival in Barcelona – an impressive sound sculpture that appears almost like a giant insect, writhing on the ground and flaying its nylon limbs.
+Also exhibiting is the team Cod.Act – the name for the duo André and Michel Décoster, one of the most renowned collaborations currently working in new media and kinetic art.
+Their performances and complex, interactive installations include the piece Nyloïd, which was exhibited at the Sónar festival in Barcelona – an impressive sound sculpture that appears almost like a giant insect, writhing on the ground and flying its nylon limbs.

-One of these is Jens Hauser – a Paris and Copenhagen based art curator and media studies scholar who holds a dual research position at both the Department of Arts and Cultural Studies and at the Medical Museion at the University of Copenhagen, and is a distinguished affiliated faculty member of the Department of Art, Art History and Design at Michigan State University.
+One of these is Jens Hauser – a Paris and Copenhagen-based art curator and media studies scholar who holds a dual research position at both the Department of Arts and Cultural Studies and at the Medical Museion at the University of Copenhagen and is a distinguished affiliated faculty member of the Department of Art, Art History and Design at Michigan State University.